jamcgee/jamcgee.github.io/content/article/2021/01/portable-sockets-basics.md

 One of the questionable design decisions shared between Windows and Unix is that descriptors are inherited by child processes by default.
 In addition to causing files and sockets to remain open longer than anticipated, this can have profound consequences on Linux's `epoll` due to certain defects in its design.
-Under certain conditions, a process can continue to receive notifications for sockets it no longer has access to with no mechanism to cancel them.
+Under certain conditions, a Linux process can continue to receive notifications for sockets it no longer has access to with no mechanism to cancel them.

 Under Unix, the inheritance property can be partially controlled through the use of the `O_CLOEXEC` flag, manipulated using `fcntl`, or configured during socket creation with the `SOCK_CLOEXEC` flag as the second parameter to [`socket`](https://www.freebsd.org/cgi/man.cgi?query=socket&sektion=2) or the fourth parameter in [`accept4`](https://www.freebsd.org/cgi/man.cgi?query=accept4&sektion=2).
 In a multi-threaded environment, this is especially critical as a race condition exists between creation of a descriptor and modification of the close-on-exec flag.